itavero/homebridge-z2m/docs/converters.md

-# Converters
+# Service Handlers
-The plugin currently includes converters for the following types of devices/services:
+The plugin currently includes handlers for the following types of devices/services:

 * [Light](light.md)
 * [Switch](switch.md)